-The tumultuous times brought by the Civil War represented defining and often tragic moments in the history of Mississippi College.
-A large group of MC students, three faculty members, a trustee, and townspeople in Clinton organized the Mississippi College Rifles.
-The company boarded a train for Corinth and a lengthy series of Civil War battles, primarily in northern Virginia, but few returned home alive.
-The college kept its doors open during the war years with an average enrollment of about 30 students.
+The Civil War brought tumultuous times to Mississippi, to the town of Clinton (formerly Mount Salus), and to Mississippi College.
+A large group of MC students, three faculty members, a trustee, and local citizens from Clinton organized a military company known as the Mississippi College Rifles.
+The company boarded a train for Corinth in the early days of the war and participated in a lengthy series of battles, primarily in northern Virginia.
+Sadly, only a few members of the group returned home alive.